This tutorial will help you decide which BCIA certification is right for you in three steps:

 Step 2: Select Your Certification Program

-Clinical certification is designed for professionals who work in a health care area, have at least a bachelor's degree from a regionally-accredited institution in a BCIA-approved area, and plan to treat medical or psychological disorders under their own license or their supervisors' license.
+Certification is designed for professionals who work in a health care area, have at least a bachelor's degree from a regionally-accredited institution in a BCIA-approved area, and plan to treat medical or psychological disorders under their own license or appropriate legal supervision.
+This supervisor should have training and experience with biofeedback and/or neurofeedback, and clinical experience with the populations and disorders being treated.
 BCIA offers clinical certification in biofeedback, neurofeedback, and pelvic muscle dysfunction biofeedback.

 Step 3: Select Your Level of Experience